arifulmrislam/Decode-Adeunis-Modbus-sensor-values/README.md

 <img src= "dragino-rs485-ln-rs485.jpg" width=400>

 - The Dragino RS485-LN is a RS485 to LoRaWAN Converter.
-It converts the RS485 devices into LoRaWAN wireless network which simplify the IoT installation and reduce the installation/maintaining cost.
+- It converts the RS485 devices into LoRaWAN wireless network which simplify the IoT installation and reduce the installation/maintaining cost.
+- RS485-LN allows the user to monitor and control RS485 devices at extremely long ranges.

 🚩 Connect with me on social